Agents

 }

 }Mission-scoped agents use the same syntax and attributes as global agents.
-They must be listed in the mission’s agents = [...] to be available, and can be assigned at the task level.
+They must be listed in the mission’s agents = [...] to be available — once listed there, every task in the mission can use them automatically.
+A task only needs its own agents = [...] attribute when you want to restrict that task to a different subset.

 Rules: